 Spa Day isn’t a terrible idea or a bad pack, but it’s really the least necessary of them all, and the one you’ll likely find the least day-to-day use for in your game (again, apart from the yoga mat, which really is a great way for your Sim to change their mood, or get into shape).

-This pack is the second “vacation” type pack in The Sims 4, but it’s really reminiscent of The Sims 3: World Adventures; in fact, it seems almost identical to travelling to Al Simhara in The Sims 3 and exploring pyramids.
-Truly, the gameplay for exploring the jungle and discovering the hidden temple is pretty much identical to the gameplay in The Sims 3: World Adventures; exploration is done through a series of interactions, which will succeed or fail depending on your Sims’ related skills.
+This pack is the second “vacation” type pack in The Sims 4, but it’s really reminiscent of World Adventures; in fact, it seems almost identical to travelling to Al Simhara in The Sims 3 and exploring pyramids.
+Truly, the gameplay for exploring the jungle and discovering the hidden temple is pretty much identical to the gameplay in World Adventures; exploration is done through a series of interactions, which will succeed or fail depending on your Sims’ related skills.

-I suppose if you’ve never played The Sims 3: World Adventures, and haven’t already become familiar with the exploration gameplay mechanic from that game, this pack might feel a bit more fresh and exciting.
+I suppose if you’ve never played World Adventures, and haven’t become familiar with the exploration gameplay mechanic from that game, this pack might feel a bit more fresh and exciting.
 I’d recommend this pack if you’re really just desperate for a new vacation word, really love the jungle, or just really love Mediterranean-themed build/buy/CAS mode objects.

-This pack is another that you can take-or-leave; due to the linear storyline (which sadly has zero replay value), it’s only really worth buying if you’re really interested in sci-fi or Stranger Things (which the storyline is spoof of) and wanting to replay it in The Sims.
+This pack is another that you can take-or-leave; due to the linear storyline (which sadly has zero replay value), it’s only really worth buying if you’re really interested in sci-fi or Stranger Things (which the storyline is a spoof of) and want to replay it in The Sims.

-The pack does comes with a new career (Military) and some nice build/buy and CAS objects (I honestly bought the pack solely for the inclusion of laptops- finally!- and the “boxer braid”/cornrows hairstyle), but the gameplay is extremely limited otherwise.
+The pack does come with a new career (Military) and some nice build/buy and CAS objects (I honestly bought the pack solely for the inclusion of laptops—finally—and the “boxer braid”/cornrows hairstyle), but the gameplay is extremely limited otherwise.